Intelligent-Silicon/MS-Scripts/README.md

  ### AutoUnattend

  A website to create and configure an AutoUnattend.xml which is searched for and used to automatically install Windows.
 This can prevent installation of software which can be removed using the MS Dev Box scripts.
 Your own scripts can be added to the AutoUnattend.xml file to further configure the Windows box during and immediately after installation.
-This is useful for those who spend a bit of time, adjusting windows to suit their individual preferences and way of working, including additional programs which support command line installations.
+This is useful for those who spend a bit of time, adjusting windows to suit their individual preferences and way of working, including installing additional programs which support command line installations.

  https://schneegans.de/windows/unattend-generator/